 If I’ve learned nothing else in two years of grappling with, unpacking, and healing heartache, it’s that unconditional love has nothing to do with any of those easier things.
 The memes that tell you to forget, block, delete, burn bridges, get over them by getting under someone else.
 None of that crap has anything to do with what unconditional love is or how personal and nuanced it is.
 No one but me needs to understand when and how I am choosing love.
 You feel it when your finger’s on it.
 And you feel it when it’s not.
-It’s a game of hot and cold that for better or worse I am committed to at the risk of looking insane.
+It’s a game of hot and cold that for better or worse I am committed to.
 And I’m not perfect at it.
 And I may never be.
-But I am trying.

 The only love I’m interested in giving today is the kind that makes others feel free.
 Free to live the most authentic expression of their lives, with or without me at their side.
 I am not a victim or a saint or a villain.
 I am a human being learning what love is.
 And I am free to love people from any distance they are comfortable with receiving, and in whatever way registers in my belly as truthful.
 Nothing and no one can take that from me.
 I give it for fun and for free.